Bruce Gordon, Chairman

 More recently his work has extended into the area of Corporate Social Responsibility having co-authored a book on socially responsible investment and completed a research project on responsible lending.
 He was elected Hon Treasurer of the CSR SIG of BAM in 2006.
 In 2008 he successfully led a BAM consortium bid for an ESRC seminar series on CSR.
 In 2009 he was asked to serve on the expert panel of the Ethical Investment Research Services (EIRIS)Charity Project.
 He also serves on the ethics panel of the Securities Investment Institute and the Corporate Responsibility Advisory Group of the Institute of Chartered Accountants in England and Wales (ICAEW).

 Graham is an experienced venture capitalist, corporate financier and non-executive director.
-His consultancy, Mentor UK, prepares emerging businesses and entrepreneurs to become investor ready for third party investment, including flotation on AIM.
-Also, Graham is an Associate at Amberley Advisory, a firm of corporate finance advisors, which is authorised and regulated by the Financial Conduct Authority.
+He is Deputy Chairman of Rotala Plc, an AIM quoted group which operates bus and coach services in England and an Associate at Amberley Advisory, a firm of corporate finance advisors, which is authorised and regulated by the Financial Conduct Authority.